KFVS-TV

 KFVS-TV (channel 12) is a television station licensed to Cape Girardeau, Missouri, United States, serving Southeastern Missouri, the Purchase area of Western Kentucky, Southern Illinois, and Northwest Tennessee as an affiliate of CBS and The CW.
-The station is owned by Gray Media alongside Paducah, Kentucky–licensed Telemundo affiliate WQWQ-LD (channel 18).
-The two stations share studios in the Hirsch Tower on Broadway Avenue in Downtown Cape Girardeau; KFVS-TV's transmitter is located northwest of Egypt Mills, in unincorporated Cape Girardeau County.
+The station is owned by Gray Media alongside ABC affiliates WSIL-TV (channel 3) and KPOB-TV (channel 15), and Telemundo affiliate WQWQ-LD (channel 9).
+KFVS-TV and WQWQ-LD share studios in the Hirsch Tower on Broadway Avenue in Downtown Cape Girardeau; KFVS-TV's transmitter is located northwest of Egypt Mills, in unincorporated Cape Girardeau County.
+WSIL/KPOB continue to be based out of their Carterville, Illinois facility to cover news in Southern Illinois.

 KFVS-TV had previously served the Jonesboro, Arkansas, media market as the default CBS station on cable, until the sign-on of the Jonesboro area's first locally based CBS affiliate August 1, 2015, on a second digital subchannel of Fox affiliate KJNB-LD/KJNE-LD.

 History

-Hirsch Tower is the home of KFVS and WQTV/WQWQ.
+Hirsch Tower is the home of KFVS, WQTV and WQWQ.

 KFVS began broadcasting on October 3, 1954, and aired an analog signal on VHF channel 12.
 It was owned by broadcasting pioneer Oscar C. Hirsch, who had signed-on the area's first radio station, KFVS radio (AM 960, now KZIM) in his radio shop in 1925.
 Although the KFVS call letters appear to stand for "Five States", they were actually randomly assigned by then-Secretary of Commerce Herbert Hoover.
 At the start, channel 12 did not have any video cameras.
 Instead, its first broadcast showed slides of its new transmitter tower that was under construction at the time.
 Channel 12 was housed along with its radio sister until 1968 when it moved to its present location on Broadway Avenue.
-Hirsch sold the station to AFLAC in 1979, but his family retained the radio station until 1985.
+Hirsch sold the station to Aflac in 1979, but his family retained the radio station until 1985.

-In 1997, AFLAC sold its entire broadcasting division, including KFVS, to a group headed by Retirement Systems of Alabama.
+In 1997, Aflac sold its entire broadcasting division, including KFVS, to a group headed by Retirement Systems of Alabama.
 It, in turn, merged with Ellis Communications a few months later to form Raycom Media.
 KFVS offered The Tube Music Network (a 24-hour digital music video channel) on its third digital subchannel which ceased operations on October 1, 2007.